w3c/wai-people-use-web/_people-use-web/abilities-barriers-visual.md

 ## Introduction

-People with visual disabilities typically rely on changing the presentation of web content into forms that are more usable for their particular needs.
+People with visual disabilities typically rely on changing the presentation of digital technology into forms that are more usable for their particular needs.
 For example by:

 -   Enlarging or reducing text size and images;
 -   Customizing settings for fonts, colors, and spacing;